splanck/vcurses/vcursesdoc.md

 Resize an existing window with `wresize(win, rows, cols)`.
 For pads this will allocate new backing buffers.
 When the terminal itself changes dimensions, call `resizeterm(rows, cols)` so `stdscr` and all windows update accordingly.
+Whenever a resize occurs, the library places `KEY_RESIZE` onto the input queue.
+Applications that call `wgetch()` after the event will receive this code and can redraw their layout as needed.

 ## Window coordinate macros